 Bloomin' Festival

 Arts and crafts will be on display for two days in April when the St. Bernard Abbey and Prep School hosts its annual Bloomin’ Festival.
-Set for April 23-24, the outdoor event features the works of talented artists and craftsmen, music and festival food and is expected to draw approximately thousands of visitors in search of fresh air, unique arts and crafts, demonstrations and family-friendly entertainment.
+Set for April 22-23, the outdoor event features the works of talented artists and craftsmen, music and festival food and is expected to draw approximately thousands of visitors in search of fresh air, unique arts and crafts, demonstrations and family-friendly entertainment.

 Art on the Lake

-Artists and crafters from across the southeastern United States will make their way to Guntersville April 23-24 (10am-5pm Saturday and 10-4pm Sunday) to display their works of art and unique creations.
+Artists and crafters from across the southeastern United States will make their way to Guntersville April 15-16 (10am-5pm Saturday and 10-4pm Sunday) to display their works of art and unique creations.
 Held alongside beautiful Lake Guntersville, Art on the Lake features the works of over 80 fine artists and craftsmen, and along with arts and crafts, you'll be treated to food vendors, outdoor games and rides, and a bakeshop.
+Admission: $2.

 Panoply Arts Festival

 Panoply is the Southeast‘s premier arts weekend where Huntsville’s innovative spark shines through a festival of art, music, and more!
-Panoply takes place in downtown Huntsville on April 29 - May 1 at Big Spring Park.
+Panoply takes place in downtown Huntsville on April 28-30 at Big Spring Park.

 Moulton Strawberry Festival

 Moulton’s berry delicious event returns at the end of this month for two days of family fun, fresh strawberries and live music.
-Now in its 7th year, the Strawberry Festival is May 6-7 from 9am-8pm, both days.
-All activities will take place at the Lions Club Fairgrounds located at 455 School Street in Moulton unless otherwise noted.
-Admission is $1 before 6pm and $2 after 6pm both days.
-Proceeds benefit the Jesse Owens Runners’ Club and local schools.
+Now in its 7th year, the Strawberry Festival is May 5-6 from 9am-8pm, both days.

 Cullman Strawberry Festival

-The Cullman Strawberry Festival is Saturday, May 7 in downtown Cullman!
+The Cullman Strawberry Festival is Saturday, May 6 in downtown Cullman!
 There will be lots of fresh strawberries, arts & crafts, the Miss Strawberry Festival pageant, a Doggy "Paw"geant, Strawberry Festival baking competition, and fun & games! (photo courtesy of the Cullman Strawberry Festival)

 Recall LaGrange’s Distillery Raid on the Mountain

 The reenactment of a law enforcement raid on a moonshine still will take place the first Saturday in May at the LaGrange College Site Park located in Leighton.
-Set for May 7, Recall LaGrange’s Distillery Raid on the Mountain offers a day of living history events, Civil War displays and demonstrations, arts and crafts, musical entertainment and more.
-The event commemorates the 192nd anniversary of the LaGrange College and Military Institute, Alabama’s first college.
+Set for May 6, Recall LaGrange’s Distillery Raid on the Mountain offers a day of living history events, Civil War displays and demonstrations, arts and crafts, musical entertainment and more.
+The event commemorates the 193rd anniversary of the LaGrange College and Military Institute, Alabama’s first college.

 Limestone Sheriff's Rodeo

 Plenty of rodeo action is expected to hit the dirt in the north Alabama town of Athens the third weekend in May during the Limestone Sheriff's Rodeo.
-Now in its 40th year, the Limestone Sheriff’s Rodeo is set for May 20-21, 2021, and along with two days of high impact rodeo competition, organizers look to engage the community by offering several family-friendly events in the week leading up to the rodeo.
+Now in its 41st year, the Limestone Sheriff’s Rodeo is set for May 19-20 and along with two days of high impact rodeo competition, organizers look to engage the community by offering several family-friendly events in the week leading up to the rodeo.

 Arley Day Festival